TheQuantumPhysicist/thash/README.md

 Anyway, here are some examples on how to use this program, with the expected outcome:

-- Hash the string "abc" using blake2b (the default hashing algorithm), and output the hash digest as hex (default output).
+- Hash the string "abc" using blake2b (the default hashing algorithm), and output the hash digest as hex (default output format).

 ```bash
 $ echo -n "abc" | thash